dannyobrien761/adventure-finder/README.md

   superuser created for django admin CRUD operations

+#### First Time User
+- As a person who is interested in outdoor adventures.
+- As a person who is looking for more information about an activity or location of interest.
+- As a person who prefers to see videos of these activitites the business that run them and the location.

+#### Returning User
+- As a returning user, part of the adventure finder community.
+- As a returning user, who already has an account I would like quickly and easily comment on posts and find out more information.
+- As a returning user, I would like to see the newest adventures on the site at the locations and activities I am interested in.
+-as a returning user i would like to see suggested similar posts to the ones I am reading so I can easily navigate to the next.

+# Completed User Stories

+## First Time User

+- **As a person who is interested in outdoor adventures,** I want to easily find information about outdoor activities and locations so that I can plan my next adventure.
+- **As a person looking for more information about a specific activity or location,** I want to see detailed posts with images, videos, and descriptions so that I can make an informed decision.
+- **As a person who prefers video content,** I want to see videos of activities, businesses, and locations so that I can better visualize the experience.
+- **As a first-time visitor to the site,** I want clear navigation and filtering options so that I can quickly find the type of adventures that interest me.
+- **As someone new to the platform,** I want a visually appealing and easy-to-use interface so that I feel encouraged to explore more content.

+## Returning User

+- **As a returning user who is part of the Adventure Finder community,** I want to quickly log in to my account so that I can comment and engage with posts.
+- **As a returning user who has an account,** I want to see the newest adventures related to my interests on the homepage so that I can stay updated.
+- **As a returning user,** I want suggested similar posts displayed on the posts I read so that I can easily navigate to related content.
+- **As a community member,** I want to like posts that I enjoy so that I can show appreciation for the content.

+## Admin User

+- **As an admin user,** I want to review and approve user comments so that only appropriate content is displayed.
+- **As an admin,** I want to create and manage tags for posts so that content can be categorized effectively.
+- **As an admin user,** I want to edit or remove inappropriate posts so that the community maintains a positive atmosphere.
+- **As an admin,** I want to monitor site activity and user engagement so that I can identify popular content and improve user experience.
+- **As an admin user,** I want to access analytics about post views and user interactions so that I can make informed decisions about future updates.

+## General User Stories

+- **As a user,** I want to filter posts by location, activity, or type so that I can find adventures tailored to my interests.
+- **As a user,** I want to view featured posts on the homepage so that I can discover popular adventures.
+- **As a user,** I want a search bar to quickly find specific posts or topics so that I save time.
+- **As a user,** I want the site to load quickly and efficiently so that I have a smooth browsing experience.
+- **As a user,** I want to access the site from my mobile device and still have a great experience so that I can browse on the go.

+## Future Enhancements
+- **As a user who frequently visits the site,** I want to bookmark my favorite posts so that I can return to them easily.
+- **As a user,** I want to receive personalized recommendations based on my past activity so that I discover content relevant to my interests.
+- **As a user,** I want to join groups or forums with other community members so that I can share experiences and plan adventures together.
+- **As a user,** I want to follow specific authors or tags so that I am notified about new content in my areas of interest.

+# Features

 ### comment feature
 I took the origional code for the comment feature from the code institute step by step code star project and then modified it in the below ways to suit my project and its outcomes: